Find a room

 • Fold the egg whites into the egg yolk mixture and gently turn the batter over to mix, using the side of a metal spoon or spatula.
 Do not over mix as you want your pancakes to be airy and fluffy.

 • Very gently, and carefully, turn the pancakes over in the pan with a spatula.
 The bases should be a light golden brown.
-Add the lid back on and cook for another 4-6 mins until both sides are golden brown and they have a slight wobble, but are not collapsing or sticky.
+Place the lid back on and cook for another 4-6 mins until both sides are golden brown and have a slight wobble, but are not collapsing or sticky.

 To finish up